Eligibility and FAQs

 TO BE ELIGIBLE TO APPLY, YOU MUST:

-• Be an artist working in visual arts, film/video/digital/electronic arts, or choreography
+• Be an artist creating work in visual arts, film/video/digital/electronic arts, or choreography

 • Be 21 years or older on the cycle’s deadline